interpss/DeepMachineLearning/README.md

  * Traing Case

-The bus load [P,Q] is scaled by multipling a factor in range (0.5~1.5) to create a set of traning cases.
+Bus load [P,Q] in the sample network is scaled by multipling a factor in range (0.5~1.5) to create a set of traning cases.
 In the sample case, total 100 training cases are used to train the nn model.

  * Model Testing

-To test the accuracy of the NN model network voltage prediction, a random scaling factor in range (0.5~1.5) to create bus power [P,Q] as the input.
+To test the accuracy of the NN model bus voltage prediction, a random scaling factor in range (0.5~1.5) is used to create bus power [P,Q] as the input.
 The bus power [P, Q] is fed into the NN model to get a bus voltage [Vmsg, Vang] prediction.

 ```
    [P,Q] => [ NN Model] => [Vmsg, Vang]